wintersleepAI/fleaux-foundry-fork/fleaux-foundry-clean/README-CLEAN.md

-# Fleaux Foundry VTT - Clean Version
+# Fleaux Foundry VTT - Clean English Version

-This is a **deobfuscated and cleaned version** of the Fleaux Foundry VTT module, created from the original obfuscated codebase.
+This is a **deobfuscated, cleaned, and fully translated** version of the Fleaux Foundry VTT module, created from the original obfuscated French codebase.

 ## 🎯 What's Different